wg-easy/wg-easy/README.md

 Are you enjoying this project?
 [Buy Emile a beer!](https://github.com/sponsors/WeeJeWel) 🍻

-## Password initialization

-When the application initializes the database for the first time, it sets up an admin user with a default password : `admin`.
-You have the option to set your own password instead using either the `PASSWORD` environment variable or the `PASSWORD_HASH` environment variable.
-Follow [this link](./How_to_generate_an_bcrypt_hash.md) to generate a bcrypt hash password.

-The `PASSWORD` environment variable is plain text and will be hashed at runtime by wg-easy.
-On the other hand, the `PASSWORD_HASH` environment variable is already hashed.

 ## Options

 These options can be configured by setting environment variables using `-e KEY="VALUE"` in the `docker run` command.